-Dog thermometers come in handy when your dog seems ill, and you need to check their temperature.
+Dog thermometers are handy when your pooch seems ill, and you need to check their temperature.
 With some dogs, you can tell they’re sick just by looking at them, while other dogs may hide their discomfort when they’re feeling under the weather.
 That can leave some pet parents worried and unsure about monitoring their pet’s health.

 Of course, you should always speak with your veterinarian if you suspect your pet is sick.
-But one good way to get insight into your dog’s health is by checking their temperature with a reliable pet thermometer.
+But one good way to get insight into your dog’s health is by checking their temperature with one of our pet thermometer selections.

 Our List: Top Dog Thermometers

-After considering the factors that make a great thermometer for dogs and what would make them easy for pet parents to use, we found the following dog thermometers to recommend.
+After considering the factors that make for the best dog thermometer and what would make them easy for pet parents to use, we found the following dog thermometers to recommend.

 The best overall thermometer for dogs is a basic, quick-read thermometer that is easy to use.
-In fact, this one is often used by veterinary students.
-The digital thermometer can be read in Fahrenheit or Celsius, and results are shown on the digital screen.
+In fact, this dog thermometer from iProven is easys to clean and waterproof with a flexible tip for your pet’s comfort.
 It takes your pet’s temperature rectally, which is the most accurate way to tell if your pet has a fever.
 Be sure to use it with a lubricant and a protective sheath every time.
+Because it is waterproof, clean up is easy.

 Highlights

-• Can be used rectally, the most accurate method
+• Can be used rectally, considered to be the most accurate method for taking your dog’s temperature

 • Available at an affordable price